Tetramputechture/npp-rl/README.md

 ## Project Overview

-NPP-RL is an advanced reinforcement learning implementation that trains an AI agent to master the challenging platformer game N++.
-The project utilizes state-of-the-art techniques in deep reinforcement learning, combining visual processing, curriculum learning, and multi-faceted reward systems.
+This project's goal is to train an agent to master the platformer game N++.
+The game has a physically simulated movement model, and the agent must learn to navigate the environment, collect resources, and avoid obstacles, eventually reaching the end of the level.

 ## Core Features

-### Advanced Reward System
+### Reward System

 Our reward system is currently broken down into 4 main components: